kanthoney/knex-users/README.md

 Authenticate your users.
 The `authenticate(id, password, [compare])` method returns a resolved promise if the user authenticated successfully, or a rejected promise otherwise.
-The `compare(supplied, stored)` function can be used to check the supplied password against the stored password, otherwise the authentication passes if the two are equal.
-Can be used for challenge response authentication.
+The `compare(supplied, stored)` function can be used to check the supplied password against the stored password, otherwise the authentication uses `check_password` function supplied at initialization, or else tests for equality.
+This is intended to be used for challenge response authentication.

 ```
 users.authenticate('admin', 'letmein')